Olical/conjure/README.md

 ### `.conjure.edn`

 Shown below is a completely configured `.conjure.edn`.
-Typically, you may expect your `.conjure.edn` to contain 1-5 lines as conjure works mostly out-of-the-box without the need for a lot of scaffolding or configuration.
+Typically, you may expect your `.conjure.edn` to contain 1-5 lines as Conjure works mostly out-of-the-box without the need for a lot of scaffolding or configuration.

 ```edn
 ;; The file is technically read as Clojure, so you can use things like #"..."